 You can invite guest speakers to your event who can join via their webcam.
 They’ll also have the ability to share their screen.

-Including the main broadcaster, your event can include up to three total speakers if you’re on a Premium account, and seven speakers if you are Enterprise.
+Including the main broadcaster, your event can include up to seven total speakers if you’re on a Premium account, and also seven speakers if you are Enterprise.